HaochenZ11/HaochenZ11.github.io/README.md

 # HaochenZ11.github.io
 First version of personal website (a personal project using html, css and jQuery).
-Currently not formatted for mobile.
+Ongoing project currently not formatted for mobile.